AshleyRoll/template_music_programming/README.md

 * All Lines must be the same length
 * A space (` `) represents no note played in that 16th
 * A `#` represents a note played or continued in that 16th

+## Instruments

+Currently there is only a Sin wave oscillator and this is wrapped into `tmp::instruments::sin_synth`.

+It is possible to combine oscillators and synths with a `tmp::mixer` and in theory each synth could be driven by a different `tmp::sequencer`.

+Be careful about volume levels, especially when mixing (additive) so the signal doesn't exceed `+/-1.0F`.
+The output will be clamped and cause audio artifacts.

 ## Test